We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Laser and light therapy

-This may be particularly successful in combination with steroid injections, though a review has highlighted the lack of specific information about the effectiveness of this option.
+This may be particularly successful in combination with steroid injections, though a

 Surgery to remove a keloid is typically a last resort, as it may cause a larger scar to develop.